meeshkan/website/src/blog/posts/2020-04-13-quickcheck-state-machine.md

 1. It is written in Haskell, which means you get access to Haskell's rock-solid type safety and fast performance.
 1. Its opinionated structure splits SPBT into component parts, which helped my learning process.
-1. It builds a state machine, which can be manipulated outside of the test. `quickcheck-state-machine` uses the state machine, for example, to make really nice logs after the test is run.
+1. It builds a state machine, which can be manipulated outside of the test. `quickcheck-state-machine`'s function `prettyCommands` uses the state machine, for example, to make really nice logs after the test is run.
-1. Fine-grained control of generation and shrinking is possible.
+1. Fine-grained control of [generation](https://hackage.haskell.org/package/QuickCheck-2.14/docs/Test-QuickCheck.html#g:8) and [shrinking](https://hackage.haskell.org/package/QuickCheck-2.14/docs/Test-QuickCheck.html#g:6) is possible.
 This allows you to do more targeted testing.
-1. Its use of the type constructors `Symbolic` and `Concrete` allow you to generate commands (the `Symbolic` space) without actually running the state machine (the `Concrete` space).
+1. Its use of the kind signatures `Symbolic` and `Concrete` allow you to generate commands (the `Symbolic` kind) without actually running the state machine (the `Concrete` kind).
 1. It can test parallel execution to find bugs arising from race conditions.

 This article shows how to use `quickcheck-state-machine` to build a state machine and use it for SPBT.
 It uses version `0.7.0` of `quickcheck-state-machine`.
 As the library is under active development, the API is subject to change, and I will do my best to revise this article as the API changes.